zamanmiraz/solidity-examples/official-solidity-example/README.md

 - test/: Directory for test files for testing your application and contracts
 - truffle-config.js: Truffle configuration file

+Following the installation of `ganache`, executing the `ganache` command in a separate terminal will generate a personal test blockchain.

 ## Contract Creation
 The voting contract placed in the contract folder of the current directory i.e., `contracts/voting.sol`.
+`truffle compile` command in the directory compile the contract.

-## Migration Script
+## Deploy using Migration Script
-In the migration directory, a migration script titled 2_deploy_contracts.js is present.
+In the migration directory `migrations/`, a migration script titled `2_deploy_contracts.js` is present.
 ```
 const voting_contract = artifacts.require("Ballot");